mhorga/mhorga.github.io/_posts/2015-08-06-authentication-in-ios.markdown

     }
 {% endhighlight %}

 Try logging in using dummy credentials and you should see a successful message printed on the label.

-Ok, now that we have a token let's log in using this token.
+For _Step 2_, let's log in using the token we got in the first step.
 Replace the successful block in the code above with a call (_self.loginWithToken(self.requestToken!)_) to a new method that we will create next:

 {% highlight swift %}
     let getSessionIdMethod = "authentication/token/validate_with_login"